nmfs-fish-tools/ghactions4r/README.md

 ## What is in ghactions4r?

-This repo contains a [collection of reusable workflows](https://github.com/nmfs-fish-tools/ghactions4r/tree/main/.github/workflows) found helpful for R packages in addition to helper functions in an R package to allow users to more easily set up the workflows for their repo.
+This repo contains a [collection of reusable workflows](https://github.com/nmfs-fish-tools/ghactions4r/tree/main/.github/workflows) found helpful for R packages.
+In addition, {ghactions4r} contains helper functions for setting up the workflows in a separate R package Github repository.

 ## How do I use these workflows in my R package?